-An excellent way to understand seo is by looking at where titles, descriptions, links and other content live online.
-These are called pages, elements or assets, and they all have the same purpose — to help people find something more information about what you offer, from how to use your product to whether it’s any good.
+An excellent way to understand SEO is by looking at where titles, descriptions, links and other content live online.
+These are called pages, elements or assets, and they all have the same purpose — to help people find more information about what you offer, from how to use your product to whether it’s any good.

 By having well written and linked content online, you can increase both the number of people who come to your site from Google searches and the amount of money they spend once on your website.

 It’s obvious that you need to have good content to draw readers into your website, but that isn’t enough by itself.
 You also have to make it easy for people to find your content.

 If you write an article or a blog post, you have to provide links to other articles or blogs posts.
 People might come to your site because they need information or services, but they will not try clicking through pages of text to find out if you don’t put some hooks in there to click.

 You want people to know what you’re offering before they ask for a quote or number one item on your list.